Meet TOFU by Chris Peterson SM '13

 This thing is TOFU.

-TOFU is the baby of Ryan Wistort, a grad student over at the Personal Robots research group.
-I often characterize the Media Lab as being "the place where everything cool that has been invented over the last 20 years has been invented."
+TOFU is the baby of Ryan Wistort, a grad student over at the MIT Media Lab in the Personal Robots research group.
+I often characterize the Media Lab as being “the place where everything cool that has been invented over the last 20 years has been invented.”

 (Reminder to self: blog entry about the ML at some point this summer)